Classic Glacier Express

 Spectacular views and stunning scenery have made the Glacier Express from Chur to Brig famous the world over.
-Discover Zermatt by mountain railway, visit beautiful Interlaken, take a journey on the Bernina Express and explore the Alps at your own pace during this popular mountain holiday.
+Discover Zermatt by mountain railway, visit Spiez Castle, take a journey on the Bernina Express, and explore the Alps at your own pace during this popular mountain holiday.

 After meeting at our St Pancras Departure Office, we board the Eurostar to Paris, continuing by train to Strasbourg for an overnight stay.
 The following day, we continue to Basel and then on to Chur, Switzerland's oldest town.